poolshark-protocol/docs/site/content/docs/intro/index.en.md

 3. Router
     * the means by which maker and taker orders will be sent to the appropriate `Book` contract

+# The Liquidity Fragmentation Problem

+The Liquidity Fragmentation Problem as it relates to on-chain orderbooks can be described as such:

+<em>Y liquidity cannot be guaranteed for X gas spent.</em>

+We encounter this problem namely when we have zero restrictions on maker order size.

+Instead with Fungible Queues we can have one fully fungible sum of liquidity which can be tapped at some exchange rate.

+The gas costs ultimately fall on the taker because all the token transfers will take place during their transaction.

+In the case of all the current on-chain and off-chain orderbook solutions we have this problem.

+This ultimately destroys the gas cost UX for the taker on large trades.

 ### **Mistakes of the Past: Where Decentralized Orderbooks Have Fallen Short**

 There is one guiding principle which sets OceanBook apart from other on-chain orderbook protocols: